 Go to the CIBC for Bordeaux wine tasting

-If you really want to understand the variety of Bordeaux wines you should start tasting it and there’s no better place for that than le Bar à Vin.
-This classic wine bar, located in the 18th-century residence of the Conseil Interprofessionnel des Vins de Bordeaux (the Bordeaux Wine Council).
+If you really want to understand the variety of Bordeaux wines you should start tasting them and there’s no better place for that than le Bar à Vin.
+This classic wine bar is located in the 18th-century residence of the Conseil Interprofessionnel des Vins de Bordeaux (the Bordeaux Wine Council).
 The best thing about this place is that they let you taste half glasses so you can discover many fantastic local wines at very low prices.
 For other great options for wine tasting read my article about wine tasting in Bordeaux.

 L’intendant – the wine library of Bordeaux